cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/issues.md

 ### Optional

 - `ai_driven` (String) aiDriven query parameter.
-The issue's AI driven value (Yes or No)(Use only when macAddress and deviceId are not provided)
+The issue's AI driven value: YES or NO (case insensitive) (Use only when macAddress and deviceId are not provided)
 - `device_id` (String) deviceId query parameter.
 Assurance UUID value of the device in the issue content
 - `end_time` (Number) endTime query parameter.
 Ending epoch time in milliseconds of query time window
 - `issue_status` (String) issueStatus query parameter.
-The issue's status value (One of ACTIVE, IGNORED, RESOLVED)
+The issue's status value: ACTIVE, IGNORED, RESOLVED (case insensitive)
 - `mac_address` (String) macAddress query parameter.
 Client's device MAC address of the issue (format xx:xx:xx:xx:xx:xx)
 - `priority` (String) priority query parameter.
-The issue's priority value (One of P1, P2, P3, or P4)(Use only when macAddress and deviceId are not provided)
+The issue's priority value: P1, P2, P3, or P4 (case insensitive) (Use only when macAddress and deviceId are not provided)
 - `site_id` (String) siteId query parameter.
 Assurance UUID value of the site in the issue content
 - `start_time` (Number) startTime query parameter.
 Starting epoch time in milliseconds of query time window